 When animating text, it’s important to consider how and where users will be reading the information (some animated elements such as video don’t work well on all mobile devices yet).
 Make accommodations so that even if the animation doesn’t work properly, there’s still a worthwhile user experience where messaging is clear.

 In that regard, the best text animations often start with lettering that is clear and easy to see.
-Animation comes into play after a delay or as part of a user interaction.
-This can delight and surprise users (maybe even resulting in more time on site).
+Animation comes into play after a delay or as part of user interaction.
+This can delight and surprise users (maybe even resulting in more time on-site).

 Consider speed carefully with typography animations – if the text moves too fast, users will miss the message completely; it the text moves too slow, users might click away before reading all of the content.
 It must be just right.
 (User testing can help you find an ideal speed.)

 Stacked Text Blocks